thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/setban.md

 {% enditemplate %}

-*Example from Bitcoin Core 0.12.1*
+*Example from Dash Core 0.12.2*

 Ban the following node.

 {% highlight bash %}
-bitcoin-cli -testnet setban 192.0.2.113:18333 add 2592000
+dash-cli -testnet setban 192.0.2.113 add 2592000
 {% endhighlight %}

-Result (no output from `bitcoin-cli` because result is set to `null`).
+Result (no output from `dash-cli` because result is set to `null`).

 *See also*